 Shrimpers in North Carolina had a great year in 2016, likely because of unseasonably warm inshore waters into the winter.
 But a proposed tightening of shrimp trawling regulations could dash hopes of future such windfalls.

 On Tuesday, the North Carolina Marine Fisheries Commission will hear public comments about a petition presented last month that would put more limits on shrimp trawling in state waters.
 The petitioner North Carolina Wildlife Federation, a nonprofit conservation group, says the restrictions are necessary to protect fish nurseries and juvenile fish species – in particular, weakfish, spot and croaker – and reduce unintended catch of finfish.
-But fishermen say it would devastate the commercial shrimp industry, the second most lucrative fishery in the state, behind blue crab.
+But fishermen say it would devastate the commercial shrimp industry, the second most lucrative fishery in the state, behind blue crab.“It’ll put me out of business – period,” said Zack Davis, a 32-year-old Marshallberg high school teacher who has been shrimping since he was age 12.

 Davis said that the amount of shrimp that could be caught would go down drastically and hurt every aspect of the commercial fishing industry.